kubernetes/website/content/en/blog/_posts/2018-05-25-Airflow-Kubernetes-Operator.md

  * Join the airflow-dev mailing list at dev@airflow.apache.org.
  * File an issue in [Apache Airflow JIRA](https://issues.apache.org/jira/projects/AIRFLOW/issues/)
- * Join our SIG-BIG-DATA meetings on Wednesdays at 10am PT.
+ * Join our SIG-BigData meetings on Wednesdays at 10am PT.

-I'd like to thank the Apache Spark and Kubernetes communities, particularly Grant Nicholas, Ben Goldberg, Anirudh Ramanathan, Fokko Dreisprong, and Bolke de Bruin, for your awesome help on these features as well as our future efforts.
+Special thanks to the Apache Airflow and Kubernetes communities, particularly Grant Nicholas, Ben Goldberg, Anirudh Ramanathan, Fokko Dreisprong, and Bolke de Bruin, for your awesome help on these features as well as our future efforts.